 Reloop is one more neglected company with very reliable musical gear and DJ equipment.
 They have been around for years, and they know well how to satisgy every DJ out there.

-Reloop’s RMX-90 is a powerful four-channel DJ mixer with Serato integration, DVS control, and integrated eight in/8 out audio interface.
+Reloop’s RMX-90 is a powerful four-channel DJ mixer with Serato integration, DVS control, and an integrated eight in/8 out audio interface.
 Serato’s advanced NoiseMap technology combined with the 24-bit USB interface offers easy setup so that your DVS can be used immediately after hook-up.
 It comes with a Serato license and two time-coded 12″s, so you save a couple of hundred, and you can start play from day one.

 RMX-90 features a 3-Band EQ with an adjustable response.
 You can pick between classic or full kill when you want to cut your frequency range completely.
 The Beat FX unit offers a large variety of 12 studio-quality effects.
 Flanger, delay, echo, reverb, transformer, pitch shift, loop roll, reverse loop, noise, bit-crusher, gate, and tape delay will give you plenty of room to color your mixes.

 On top of the filters, you will notice LCD screens, which will give a lot of info.
-The display shows you the selected FX and FX channel, the beat length and BPM for the selected effect, and BPM of the CUE channel.
+The display shows you the selected FX and FX channel, the beat length and BPM for the selected effect, and the BPM of the CUE channel.

 Conclusion: With a robust metal housing built, this DJ mixer will handle long term use in any club, bar, or small event.
 We like the deep black coloring, but the design is nothing special — a reasonable price for its features and extras.